slevithan/awesome-regex/README.md

 <details>
   <summary>🤝 <b>Contributing</b></summary>

-Your contributions to this list are welcome!
+Improvements to this list are welcome.
 Please take a look at the [contribution guidelines](CONTRIBUTING.md) first.
 </details>

 <details>